 Along with her judicial duties, Senator Floyd has been an adjunct professor at Oklahoma State University and an attorney for the senior citizens division of Legal Aid of Western Oklahoma.
 Senator Floyd has worked as a volunteer on the Citizens Action Committee for the Oklahoma City Animal Shelter and as a member of the Oklahoma Bar Association’s Women in Law committee.
-She also serves as an Advisory Council Member for Palomar Family Justice Center and an Ex-Officio Member of ReMerge Board of Directors.
+She also serves as an Advisory Council Member for Palomar Family Justice Center and is a former member of ReMerge Board of Directors.

-Senator Floyd was elected to the Oklahoma House of Representatives in 2012 and the Oklahoma Senate in 2014 where she focuses on improving our education system and working for Oklahoma’s women and children.
+Senator Floyd was elected to the Oklahoma House of Representatives in 2012 and the Oklahoma Senate in 2014 where she has served as Senate Democratic Leader since 2018.
+While in the Senate, Senator Floyd focused on improving our education system and working for Oklahoma’s women and children.
 She has authored bills to provide suicide prevention training in Oklahoma’s schools, and require potential guardians undergo background checks.